millerhoo/journey4-adwc/workshops/journey4-adwc/LabGuide100StartHere.md

 Note that the database role DWROLE includes the privileges required by a typical DW developer.
 You can grant additional database privileges if needed.

+You are now ready to move to the next lab.